piyoki/neovim-server/README.md

 ## 🚨 Notifications

-This is project is deprecated, and no longer under maintenance.
+This is project is **deprecated**, and no longer under maintenance.
 However, contributions are still welcome.

 ## ✨ Features